w314/notes/javaNotes/qc/qc1/qc1_springBootWebData.md

 - the most common implementation is the RequestMappingHandlerMapping which is what we’ll use (see @RequstMapping below)???????

 `Controllers`
-- all the controllers are annotated with `@Controller` and are managed by DispacherServlet
+- are annotated with `@Controller` and are managed by DispacherServlet
     - stereotype annotation (makes a class a bean)
     - with more functionality in Spring MVC
     - in Spring MVC it indicates the class will handle HTTP requests